gbv/daia/daia.md

 1. Documents and items are unique: all [Documents] and [Items] MUST have unique values in field "id".

 2. Institution is disjoint to departments and storages: The value of field "id" in [DAIA Response] entity "institution" MUST NOT occur as "id" of another entity.

 3. Storages are subordinated to departments: The value of field "id" in [Item] entity "storage" MUST NOT be equal to field "id" of entity "department" of the same item.

-4. An [Item] MUST NOT have an [available] service and an [unavailable] service with exactely the same values in fields "service" and "limitation".
+4. An [Item] MUST NOT have an [available] service and an [unavailable] service with the same service type (field "service") and equal values in field "limitation".
+Two limitation entities are equal if thei share the same field "id" or if they both have no "id" and same field values "href" and "content".

 <div class="example">
 The URI <http://example.org/123> in the following example is used multiple times so the JSON document is no valid DAIA Response: